jonodrew/uol-msc-cyber/Reading/Computer networks, a systems approach.md

 - A set of nodes, connected, are a network
 - Networks can be networked, but
 - How do you reliably send data across such a network without packets being blocked by each other?
 There are two answers: [[circuit switching]] and [[packet switching]].
 - A network of networks is an internetwork, or internet for short.
-This is not the same as the internetwork that uses [[Transmission Control Protocol|TCP]]/[[IP]], which in common parlance is called the Internet.
+This is not the same as the internetwork that uses [[Transmission Control Protocol|TCP]]/[[Internet Protocol]], which in common parlance is called the Internet.
 >[!quote]
 >I'd just like to interject for a moment.
 What you're referring to as 'the Internet', is in fact, the TCP/IP internetwork, or as I've recently taken to calling it, internetworking over TCP/IP.
 - with a network of networks now connected, we must face the same problem we face in all such communication environments: how do we identify which node of the network we want to communicate with?